raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

 1. Wait a few minutes for the metrics to be processed.
 2. Go to the **[Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer)** in the Google Cloud Console.
 3. In the "Select a metric" field, start typing `llm/token_count`.
 Select the metric.
-4. You should see a chart displaying the distribution of token counts from your agent.
+4. Under "Aggregation", choose `Sum` to see the total tokens used over time.
 5. Repeat the process for `llm/generation_latency_ms`.

 ### 2. Creating a Monitoring Dashboard (15 minutes) 🖼️